-- of two (2) through six (6) competitors will proceed to the various stations at random.
+- a.
+European Rotation-If no field judges(referees) are appointed, individual competitors or groups of three (3) through (6) competitors will proceed to the various stations at random.
 Groups may shoot in any order of rotation selected by the shooters and may change the rotation from field to field.
 In European Rotation, a shoot start and shoot end time will be established.
-It will be the responsibility of each shooter to complete the entire event between these times. - b.
-Squadding-At the discretion of the Shoot Officials, groups of three (3) to six (6) shooters will be formed to proceed from field-to-field in a fixed sequence.
-Unless specified by Shoot Officials, squads may shoot in any order of rotation selected by the shooters and may change the rotation from field to field. - 1) In squadding sequence, squads will be assigned a start time and it is the responsibility of each shooter to be ready on time, or within 5 minutes of that time. - 2) Time-Shots not attempted by the "shoot end time" (European Rotation), or shots not attempted by the shooter joining his squad after they have begun (squadding), will be scored as LOST.
-The Shoot Officials shall have the right to provide for make-up targets if sufficient justification can be presented.
-Make-up targets are provided solely at the discretion of the Shoot Officials. - 2.
-A NSCA member may not compete in a non-NSCA event on the same course until that member has shot the NSCA event.
+It will be the responsibility of each shooter to complete the entire event between these times.
+Shoot management has the discretion to adjust the number of shooters in a group as needed. - b.
+Squadding-At the discretion of the Shoot Officials, squads of three (3) to six (6) shooters will be formed to proceed from field-to-field in a fixed sequence.
+Once a rotation of shooters is selected and shooting commences, the original first shooter will rotate to the last shooter position; the rest of the shooters on the squad will move up one position, thus rotating the first shooter position at each subsequent station on every course. - 1) In squadding sequence, squads will be assigned a start time and it is the responsibility of each shooter to be ready on time, or within 5 minutes of that time. - 2) Time-Shots not attempted by the "shoot end time" (European Rotation), or shots not attempted by the shooter joining his squad after they have begun (squadding), will be scored as LOST.
+The Shoot Officials shall have the right to provide for makeup targets if sufficient justification can be presented.
+Make-up targets are provided solely at the discretion of the Shoot Officials.

-For example, if there is a 3-shot event planned on the same course as a NSCA event, a member must shoot the NSCA registered event before shooting the 3-shot event.
+- 2. A NSCA member may not compete in a non-NSCA event on the same course until that member has shot the NSCA event.
+For example, if there is a 3-shot event planned on the same course as a NSCA event, a member must shoot the NSCA registered event before shooting the 3-shot event. - a.

-a.
 Practicing on the registered event course is not permitted before or during the event taking place.